TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 0 corresponds to the area of the map that is free, while 1 represents a player on the map.

-Task
-Take two integers as input, the first representing the row, the second - the column.
+Task: Take two integers as input, the first representing the row, the second - the column.

 Then output the corresponding value from the map array